Veza/oaa-community/looker/README.md

 ## Setup
 ### Prerequisite
 1. Generate a Looker API3 key for a user with sufficient privileges to see all users, roles and models.
-2. Generate a Veza API key.
-See [Veza User Guide](https://app.gitbook.com/@veza.com/s/user-guide/interface-overview/administration/api-keys) for detailed instructions.
+2. Generate an API key for your Veza user.
+API keys can be managed in the Veza interface under Administration -> API Keys.
+For detailed instructions consult the Veza User Guide.

 ### Command Line
 1. With Python 3.8+ install the requirements either into a virtual environment or otherwise: